Despite Market Pressures, Non-Residential Construction Outlook for Denver Holds Steady with Modest Cost Increases

 CONSTRUCTION EMPLOYMENT

-Building construction employment in the Denver metro region averaged 19,900 workers per month in the first six months of 2025—which is flat compared to the same period in 2024.
-Overall labor availability appears stable despite the market fluidity. employment.
+Building construction employment in the Denver metro region averaged 20,000 workers per month in the first nine months of 2025—which is flat compared to the same period in 2024.
+Labor availability remains stable, though the federal shutdown left September data unavailable, limiting late-Q3 visibility.

 Source: Bureau of Labor Statistics